com-lihaoyi/sourcecode/README.md

 - `sourcecode.Enclosing` has been simplified to take a single `String` rather than the previous `Vector[Chunk]`.

-- Added the `sourcecode.Enclosing.Pkg` implicit, which provides the current enclosing package without any of the `class`s/`object`s/`def`s/etc..
+- Added the `sourcecode.Pkg` implicit, which provides the current enclosing package without any of the `class`s/`object`s/`def`s/etc..
 Can be subtracted from `sourcecode.Enclosing` if you *only* want the `class`s/`object`s/`def`s/etc.